ReplicatAudio/ra-rack-modules/README.md

 # RA-VCV

-A collection of VCV Rack modules.
+A collection of free ReplicatAudio VCV-Rack modules.

 **Major work in progress.
 Many things are incomplete and will change.
 Do not use these in serious projects that you want to come back to later!**